 Professor Tore Kristian Kvien, MD, PhD, Norway

-Associate Professor Gianluca Trifirò, MD, PhD, Italy
+Professor Gianluca Trifirò, MD, PhD, Italy

 Nabila Jawad Al Lawati, PhD, Oman

 All moderators had provided the discussion/conclusion of the group discussion, read the report and revised the content of the summary discussion of the case study.